• Home

 • Schedule

-A Durable Power of Attorney for Finances appoints someone to make decisions and manage your financial assets that are outside of a living trust if you become disabled or incompetent.
+A Durable Power of Attorney for Finance appoints someone, known as your "Agent," to make decisions and manage your financial assets that are outside of a living trust if you become disabled or incompetent.
 It authorizes them to act for you with respect to your money and property.

 • Use your assets to pay your everyday expenses